Where should You have a Birthday Party for your tween girl?

 Chuck E. Cheese’s

 Hear me out.
-Chuck E. Cheese’s is a fantastic place for tweens to have a party!
+Chuck E. Cheese’s is a fantastic place a birthday party for tween girls!
 I was a little surprised myself at how much it’s changed.
 It’s still loud, and there are definitely kids running around, but the layout is much more conducive to parents having a good time, too.

 The birthday party area is separate from the rest of the general fun zone, and after the kids eat, you can sit and chill while the birthday girl and her friends play.